smskin/laravel-docker/README.md

 This is production ready example of project based on Laravel framework and docker.

 ## Docker services
-### App (app)
+### Platform (platform)
-Base docker container, that on build copies source code, installs dependencies, builds js & css assets and optimize it for use in production.
+Base docker service with installed php extensions for using it's later.
+This service based on official php-fpm image.

 Building process has this steps:
 - Installing composer
 - Installing nodejs (if required, installation defines by INSTALL_NODE argument)
 - Installing php extensions (installation defines by INSTALL_PHP_EXT_* arguments)
 - Installing image optimizers (installation defines by OPTIMIZE_PUBLIC_IMAGES argument)

+### App (app)
+Base docker service, that on build copies source code, installs dependencies, builds js & css assets and optimize it for use in production.
+This service based on platform service.

+Building process has this steps:
 - Copying source code
 - Installing composer dependencies
 - Installing npm dependencies (if required, installation defines by INSTALL_NODE argument)